-Because we wanted an event that delivers on craft, inspiration and the business of being a writer, we designed the schedule to include all possibilities in an à-la-carte menu: workshops, breakout sessions, panels and one-on-one critique sessions.
+Because we wanted an event that delivers on craft, inspiration, and the business of being a writer, we designed the schedule to include all possibilities in an à la carte menu: workshops, breakout sessions, panels, and one-on-one critique sessions.
 Click here for a PDF of the schedule.

-Jane Friedman’s Workshop: How to Get Your Book Published
+Jane Friedman’s Intensive Workshop: How to Get Your Book Published

 Get all the basics on how to get your book published, including how to research markets, write query letters, and contact agents.
 This three-hour session discusses the changing landscape of the publishing industry, and how/when to pursue the increasingly viable self-publishing and e-publishing options.
 Learn what it takes to capture the attention of a publisher, what expectations you should have when it comes to the marketing and promotion of your work, and how to determine which publishing option is the best to achieve your goals.

-For those who did not take Jane’s workshop, sign in, enjoy a coffee in our beautiful venue, Finlandshuset, and start mingling before SWF19 kicks off.
+For those who miss Jane’s workshop, sign in, enjoy a coffee in our beautiful venue, Finlandshuset, and start mingling before SWF19 kicks off.

 Learn the winners of our literary competition, the First Pages Prize.